Research news

 How they relate to each other

-Along with that high-agency angle, which I’ll be publishing a new paper on soon, I think the most promising overarching framework for eating-disorders research is a dynamical-systems approach that understands body, mind, and behaviour as connected by complex feedback interactions.
-If you’d like to read more about how I see this model playing out, and therefore how I understand the two focal points of behaviour change and literary reading as intersecting, see the final section of the Frontiers (2020) paper above (“Putting it all together”) or this book chapter on “Feedback in reading and disordered eating” (2017).
+Along with the high-agency angle, I think the most promising overarching framework for eating-disorders research is a dynamical-systems approach that understands body, mind, and behaviour as connected by feedback interactions—and that understands behaviour as often the best place to intervene if you want to change the dynamics.
+If you’d like to read more about how I see this model playing out, and therefore how I understand the two focal points of behaviour change and literary reading as intersecting, you could check out the final section of the Frontiers (2020) paper above (“Putting it all together”) or this book chapter on “Feedback in reading and disordered eating” (2017).

 My background in cognitive literary studies: What happens when we read